alblanche/Alblanche.github.io/Bookdown_final_project/README.md

 _bookdown_files - contains a figure from original bookdown example _bookdown.yml - configuration file for book _output.yml - configuration file for book's output Series of .Rmd files - each is a chapter in my book.
-More to come as these get defined! book.bib - bibliography for book Bookdown_final_project.Rproj - R project that I am building the book in index.Rmd - index for book
+These include the intro, cleaning data, and plotting. book.bib - bibliography for book Bookdown_final_project.Rproj - R project that I am building the book in index.Rmd - index for book